Accelerating first grade reading growth through systematic yet responsive phonics instruction

 The research question addressed in this capstone was how does a guided reading framework that includes systematic yet responsive phonics instruction accelerate the growth of striving first grade readers?
 The over-arching goal of this action research project was to accelerate overall reading performance for striving readers.
 The approach used was embedding systematic phonics mini-lessons within the regular guided reading instruction.
 The content of these lessons was determined by student need, rather than following a specific scope and sequence.
 The work of Fountas and Pinnell influenced this project, in developing a mini-lesson format and in selecting appropriate instructional goals.
 The results of this research support a responsive, student-centered approach that offers phonics instruction through mini-lessons as a method of accelerating student reading performance.
 All four participants doubled the expected reading growth during this four-week research project.

 Dickinson, Christine K., "Accelerating first grade reading growth through systematic yet responsive phonics instruction" (2014).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4062.